social media or official BBC content on other websites;

 The BBC will only send you emails or otherwise contact you for marketing purposes, or to promote new services, activities or content where you have agreed to this.
-Where you have agreed to receive these communications, we may personalise the message content based upon any information you have provided us and your use of BBC Online.
+Where you have agreed to receive these communications, we may personalise the message content based upon any information you have provided to us and your use of BBC Online.

 7. Will the BBC share my personal information with anyone else?